DeadSwitch404/DeadSwitch404/README.md

 **"In silence, we rise.
 In the switch, we fade."**

 Welcome to the GitHub repository of **DeadSwitch**, the Cyber Ghost.
 Here, we embrace the digital shadows, honing our craft in cybersecurity, operational security, and automation.
-This is where we develop the tools to fight back against the chaos of the digital world—silent yet powerful.
+This is where we develop the tools to fight back against the chaos of the digital world-silent yet powerful.

 ## Mission

 The mission of DeadSwitch is clear: to safeguard privacy, to challenge security violations, and to build the tools that protect those who dare to stand against the tide of invasive technologies.
 The world of data leaks, vulnerabilities, and corporate surveillance is no longer silent.
 We must be.

 This repository serves as the birthplace of the **DeadSwitch** ethos, providing open-source projects, guides, and configurations aimed at strengthening the digital fortress.
 Whether you're a veteran or a novice, join us in the resistance.

 ## Projects